-It’s a wonderful website where people ask questions and other people (who are experts in their fields), give them very helpful answers.
+It’s a wonderful website where people ask questions and other people (who are experts in their fields), give them constructive answers.

 I can’t even count how many times I had a problem and found a solution on Quora!

-There are tons of interesting questions to explore and you can even ask your own question and get great answers.
-Some discussions are so deep that you won’t even believe how exciting and interesting some things can be (I’m always blown away by everything related to cosmos).
+There are tons of interesting questions to explore, and you can even ask your own question and get great answers.
+Some discussions are so in-depth that you won’t even believe how exciting and interesting some things can be (I’m always blown away by everything related to cosmos).

-I hope this list gave you at least a single idea on what to do when you’re bored and unmotivated.
+I hope this list gave you at least a single idea of what to do when you’re bored and unmotivated.